SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 #left[Three fields required to create a `New taxon name`](https://sfg.taxonworks.org/s/0qc1zo [image shows `Name`, `Parent`, and `Rank` populated])

 Once you have entered the required fields for `New taxon name` and clicked `Create` more fields become available for you to populate with data for adding `Author`, `Status`, `Relationship`, `Synonymy`, `Type`, `Original Combination`, `Subsequent Combination`, `Classification`, `Gender`, and `Etymlogy`.
 Please review the next screenshot for what this looks like in the UI.
-Below this screenshot after the [Conceptual Approach](https://docs.taxonworks.org/guide/Manual/nomenclature.html#conceptual-approach) section, you will find a breif description of each of these sections followed by detailed explanations and examples.
+Below this screenshot after the [Conceptual Approach](https://docs.taxonworks.org/guide/Manual/nomenclature.html#conceptual-approach) section, you will find a brief description of each of these sections followed by detailed explanations and examples.

 #left[All fields in the `New taxon name` task](https://sfg.taxonworks.org/s/xvmrib [image shows `Author`, `Status`, `Relationship`, `Synonymy`, `Type`, `Original Combination`, `Subsequent Combination`, `Classification`, `Gender`, and `Etymlogy` fields])